backstage/backstage/docs/features/software-templates/extending/index.md

 job processor will complete each stage before moving onto the next stage, whilst collecting logs and mutating the running job.

-Here's some futher reading that you might find useful:
+Here's some further reading that you might find useful:

 - [Adding your own Template](../adding-templates.md)
 - [Creating your own Templater](./create-your-own-templater.md)